 If you meet any Kea birds at the top please remember not to feed them.

-With those classic views over Queenstown, Lake Wakatipu and the Remarkables, the vistas from Queenstown Hill are good at any time of day, but are even more magical in the golden hours.
+With those classic views over Queenstown, Lake Wakatipu, and the snow capped peaks of the Remarkables, the vistas from the hill are good at any time of day but are even more magical in the golden hours.